 One of the toughest things to do in NBA 2K is to find the best jumpshot.
 You can spend hours looking for the best one and still come up empty, or find one you like and it simply fails to perform.

-In this post we break down the best jumpshots in this year’s game, broken into the best jumpshots for current gen, next-gen, and for big men:
+In this post we break down the best jumpshots we’ve found from many hours of gameplay, broken down into the best jumpshots for current gen, next-gen, and for big men:

 Best Current Gen Jumpshots